 Java is one of the most favorite programming language used by millions of applications and programs today.
-Java run on various platforms like windows, unix and mac os.
+Java runs on various platforms like Windows, Unix, and mac os.
 It is very essential to understand how to install Java.

-In this tutorial, I will be showing how to install Java in Windows machine.
-The very first step is to download it form official web site.
+In this tutorial, I will be showing how to install Java on a Windows machine.
+The very first step is to download it from the official website.

-- First of all, download latest version of Java from official oracle site link.
+- First of all, download the latest version of Java from the official oracle site link.

 - Apparently, you need to choose the OS type and architecture (32 or 64 bit).
 If you are using windows 64 bit, then download JDK for Windows x64.

-- Note: this single setup contains both JDK and JRE (Java Runtime Environment) so it is not required to download JRE 8 explicitely.
-JDK download and installation is suffice.
+- Note: this single setup contains both JDK and JRE (Java Runtime Environment), so it is not required to explicitly download JRE 8.
+JDK download and installation is sufficient.

-- Choosing default location for installation, and you will get following folder under C:\Windows\Program Files\Java.
+- Choosing the default location for installation, and you will get the following folder under C:\Windows\Program Files\Java.

 Set Java Home (Install Java)

-Once Java is installed, you need to add new environment variable called JAVA_HOME and have to update PATH variable with Java home.
+Once Java is installed, you need to add a new environment variable called JAVA_HOME and update the PATH variable with Java home.
 Below are the steps.

-- Open explorer, right click on This PC and click on Properties.
-You will see below screenshot.
+- Open the explorer, right-clicks on This PC, and click on Properties.
+You will see the below screenshot.

-- Click on Advanced system settings link from left-end side.
-You will see below screen.
+- Click on the Advanced system settings link from the left-end side.
+You will see the below screen.

-- Click on Environment Variables.. button and you will see windows like below screenshot.
+- Click on Environment Variables.. button, and you will see windows like the below screenshot.

-- Click on New.. button from lower section and add entries like below screenshot.
+- Click on New.. button from the lower section and add entries like the below screenshot.

-- Give variable name as JAVA_HOME and its value as the path of your JDK folder (you have two folder under C:\Program File\Java, you need to choose the JDK folde).
+- Give variable name as JAVA_HOME and its value as the path of your JDK folder (you have two folders under C:\Program File\Java, you need to choose the JDK folder).

 Update Path environment variable

-Next is to update Path environment variable.
+Next is to update the Path environment variable.
 Below are the steps.

-- Click on New button and you will see new blank entry.
+- Click on the New button, and you will see a new blank entry.
 Just add %JAVA_HOME%\bin there.
-Click on OK button.
+Click on the OK button.

-- Note: You may have updated minor version.
+- Note: You may have an updated minor version.

 Congratulation ….!!!
 Java is installed successfully on your machine.
 You can start using it.